xbach/docs/trezor-user/securitybestpractices.rst

 - Flood / Fire

  If your TREZOR is lost or stops working, your recovery seed is the only way to get your bitcoins back.
-It is therefore important that your recovery card not be destroyed as well.
+It's very important that your recovery card isn't destroyed as well.

- You may even wish to keep multiple copies of your recovery seed, stored in different locations, however safety from theft should always be considered as paramount.
+ You may even wish to keep multiple copies of your recovery seed, stored in different locations, however, safety from theft should always be considered as paramount.

 Where NOT to keep your recovery seed
 ------------------------------------